 When a diagnostic procedure, in conjunction with clinical information, provides sufficient information to establish an accurate diagnosis, a second diagnostic procedure will be redundant if it is performed only for diagnostic purposes.
-At the same time, a subsequent diagnostic procedure (that may be a repeat of the same procedure, when the rehabilitation physician, radiologist or surgeon documents the study was of inadequate quality to make a diagnosis) can be a complementary diagnostic procedure if the first or preceding procedures, in conjunction with clinical information, cannot provide an accurate diagnosis.
+At the same time, a subsequent diagnostic procedure (that may be a repeat of the same procedure, when the rehabilitation physician, radiologist or surgeon documents the study was of inadequate quality to make a diagnosis) can be a complementary diagnostic procedure if the first or preceding procedures, in conjunction with clinical information, cannot provide an accurate diagnosis, and is permissible under the MTG.

 It is recognized that repeat imaging studies and other tests may be warranted by the clinical course and to follow the progress of treatment in some cases.
-It may be of value to repeat diagnostic procedures (e.g. imaging studies) during the course of care to reassess or stage the pathology when there is progression of symptoms or findings, prior to surgical interventions and therapeutic injections when warranted, and postoperatively to follow the healing process.
+It may be of value to repeat diagnostic procedures (e.g. imaging studies) during the course of care to reassess or stage the pathology when there is progression of symptoms or findings, prior to surgical interventions and therapeutic injections when warranted, and post-operatively to follow the healing process.
 Regarding CT examinations, it must be recognized that repeat procedures result in an increase in cumulative radiation dose and associated risks.

-A.13 SURGICAL INTERVENTIONS
+A.12 SURGICAL INTERVENTIONS

 Contemplation of surgery should be within the context of expected functional outcome.
 The concept of "cure" with respect to surgical treatment by itself is generally a misnomer.
-All operative interventions must be based upon positive correlation of clinical findings, clinical course and imaging, and other diagnostic tests.
+All operative interventions must be based upon positive correlation of clinical findings, clinical course and imaging and other diagnostic tests.
 A comprehensive assimilation of these factors must lead to a specific diagnosis with positive identification of pathologic condition(s).
-For surgery to be performed to treat severe pain, there should be clear correlation between the pain symptoms and objective evidence of its cause.
+For surgery to be performed to treat pain, there must be clear correlation between the pain symptoms and objective evidence of its cause.
+In all cases, shared decision making with the patient is advised.
+The patient should be given the opportunity to understand the pros and cons of surgery, potential for rehabilitation as an alternative where applicable, and evidence-based outcomes, and specific surgical experience.

-A.14 PRE-AUTHORIZATION
+A.13 PRE-AUTHORIZATION

-All diagnostic imaging, testing procedures, non-surgical and surgical therapeutic procedures within the criteria of the medical treatment guidelines and based on a correct application of the medical treatment guidelines are considered authorized, with the exception of following procedures: Lumbar Fusion, Artificial Disc Replacements, Vertebroplasty, Kyphoplasty, Electrical Bone Growth Stimulators, Spinal Cord Stimulators, Osteochondral Autograft, Autologous Chondrocyte Implantation, Meniscal Allograft Transplantation and Knee Arthroplasty (Total or Partial Knee Joint Replacement).
+All diagnostic imaging, testing procedures, non-surgical and surgical therapeutic procedures within the criteria of the Medical Treatment Guidelines and based on a correct application of the Medical Treatment Guidelines are considered authorized, with the exception of the following procedures: Lumbar Fusion, Artificial Disc Replacements, Vertebroplasty, Kyphoplasty, Electrical Bone Growth Stimulators, Spinal Cord Stimulators, Intrathecal Drug Delivery (Pain Pumps), Osteochondral Autograft, Autologous Chondrocyte Implantation, Meniscal Allograft Transplantation and Knee Arthroplasty (Total or Partial Knee Joint Replacement).
 These are not included on the list of pre-authorized procedures.
 Providers who want to perform one of these procedures must request pre-authorization from the carrier before performing the procedure.